 Tasmania is heaven for fungi.
 There are many national parks around Hobart, especially at the base of Mt.
 Wellington where I can find abundant, interesting fungi to photograph.
 The best locations are in the West and Northwest of Tasmania where I often visit.

-I forage and eat wild mushrooms when I am in Europe and my favorites are Boletus edulis (porcini), Cantharellus (saffron milk cap), and Lactarius delicious (from the chanterelle family).
-When I return to Australia I always bring back some dried porcini.
 While there are many wild, edible mushrooms in Australia (and I know how to recognize them), I generally only forage Lactarius delicious.
-I can find these mushrooms easily in Tasmania’s pine plantations because it is on the pines imported from Europe that Lactarius delicious initially made their way to Australia.
+I can find these mushrooms easily in Tasmania’s pine plantations because it is on the pines imported from Europe that Lactarius deliciosus initially made their way to Australia.

+Lactarius deliciosus is, as its name implies, very tasty.
+I know many great recipes for cooking them but the best is just to barbeque them with a little salt.
 Because I love to eat mushrooms and also use them as a meat substitute, I buy and eat many cultivated types.
 I like Lion’s mane, Shiitake, all kinds of Oysters, and I love even common white button mushrooms.

 I have also used mushrooms as functional support for my health.
 I’ve enjoyed blueberry tea with added Turkey tail mushroom powder to boost the immune system.
 The scientific papers I have read support that eating white button mushrooms is very protective to cellular health.
-I have also read about Lion’s mane mushroom’s benefits for supporting brain health, and about Turkey tail and Reshi’s medicinal attributes.
-I have some problems with sleeping and I am excited to be able to try Real Mushroom’s Reishi product because Reishi is known for promoting restful sleep.

 For more of my mushroom photography, follow any of the following Facebook pages and groups: